 Things to be Done After Web Hosting

-You also can do few things after hosting.
+You also can do a few things after hosting.

 - You can purchase a CDN (Content Delivery Network) service from MaxCDN, Amazon CloudFront etc. and upload your static components on their CDN.